-By Prof Sarosh Irani, University of Oxford and John Radcliffe Hospital, Oxford, UK and reviewed by Assist Prof Omar Siddiqi, Harvard Medical School and Beth Israel Deaconess Medical Center, Boston, USA
+By Prof Sarosh Irani, Mayo Clinic Florida, USA and reviewed by Assist Prof Omar Siddiqi, Harvard Medical School and Beth Israel Deaconess Medical Center, Boston, USA

-Background

-Hashimoto's encephalopathy (HE) is a rare condition, which is probably of autoimmune origin.
+Background Hashimoto's encephalopathy (HE) is a rare condition, which is probably of autoimmune origin.
 Autoimmunity describes disorders in which the immune system mistakenly attacks the body's own cells.
 HE can affect all age groups but typically affects females of around 50 years of age.

-Recent insights into other forms of autoimmune encephalitis have taught us that HE may not represent a single diagnosis, but a syndrome which includes a number of specific conditions.
-Therefore, the symptoms and signs of HE are varied.
-Nevertheless, it may a useful term to help guide treatments, as described below.
+Recent insights into other forms of autoimmune encephalitis have taught us that HE may not represent a single diagnosis, but a syndrome which includes a several more specific conditions.
+Therefore, the symptoms and signs of HE are very varied and - as medicine advances - patients with HE may receive more accurate, alternative diagnoses which better describe their condition.
+Nevertheless, HE may a useful term to help guide treatments in a small number of patients, as described below.

 What are the symptoms?

-The clinical presentation of HE (the symptoms) typically reaches its worst within a few weeks and often includes drowsiness, imbalance, episodes which look like strokes, psychiatric disturbances, jerky movements (some of which may be seizures) and sometimes coma.
+The clinical presentation of HE (the symptoms) typically reaches its worst within a few weeks and often includes imbalance, episodes which look like strokes, psychiatric disturbances, jerky movements (some of which may be seizures) and sometimes coma.
+These are a vague list of symptoms - and so it is their co-occurrence which is key to considering HE.

 What are the causes?

-Currently, the exact cause is unknown although, but it is probably an autoimmune condition (please see above).
-The thyroid antibodies are thought likely to be a marker of the illness rather than the cause of the problem, and are very common in the general population.
+Currently, the exact cause is unknown, but it is probably an autoimmune condition.
+The thyroid antibodies are thought likely to be a marker of the illness rather than the cause of the problem, but are very common in the general population.
+Hence, thyroid antibodies have very limited diagnostic value.
 Thyroid function is usually normal.

 How is it diagnosed?
 HE is a diagnosis of exclusion.
-To diagnose HE it is important to rule out a whole range of other conditions including Creutzfeldt-Jacob disease, viral or other antibody-associated forms of encephalitis and dementia such as Alzheimer's.
-Useful tests include magnetic resonance imaging (MRI) of the brain, the electroencephalogram (EEG), cerebrospinal fluid (CSF) analysis, hormonal and metabolic blood screens, and viral studies.
+To diagnose HE it is important to rule out a wide range of other conditions including Creutzfeldt-Jacob disease, viral or other antibody-associated forms of encephalitis and dementia such as Alzheimer's.
+Useful tests to look for alternative diagnoses include magnetic resonance imaging (MRI) of the brain, the electroencephalogram (EEG), cerebrospinal fluid (CSF) analysis, hormonal and metabolic blood screens, and viral studies.

 How is it treated?
 Most patients with HE improve with high dose steroids (most often prednisolone).
 Improvement may be rapid, taking days to weeks, but sometimes can take many months.
 Because of the improvement with steroids, some experts refer to the condition as "steroid responsive encephalopathy associated with autoimmune thyroiditis (SREAT)".